Read a sample of Hating Jeremy Walters

 When Natalie and Jem join forces, sparks fly.
 But will they be burned in the process?

 Keep reading for a short sample of Hating Jeremy Walters.
-To download the first five chapters, sign up to my quarterly newsletter here.
+To download the first five chapters, sign up to my newsletter here.

 Hating Jeremy Walters